10 years in, WhatsApp still needs true multi-device support

 Smartphones, and the “always on” connectivity they enable via the likes of Slack, Gmail, Twitter, Instagram, and Facebook, are increasingly being blamed for a decline in mental health.
 Such reports have not been lost on the big technology companies, with Apple and Google integrating digital well-being features into their respective mobile operating systems.
 But such features don’t really get at the root of the problem, which is why we’ve seen a steady rise in stripped-down, minimalist phones targeted at those looking to switch off.

-The problem is, people have come to rely on many of the inherent features of smartphones, such as maps, ride-hailing services, music-streaming, cameras, and messaging services, which makes switching off something of a challenge.
+The problem is people have come to rely on smartphone features like maps, ride-hailing services, music-streaming, cameras, and messaging services, which makes switching off something of a challenge.
 It’s possible to set up a secondary phone that is limited to Google Maps, Uber, and Spotify, but this plan falls apart because it’s difficult to switch WhatsApp between devices — you can’t just flip a switch.

-WhatsApp has come a long way over the past 10 years, and for billions of people it is the default mode of communication for friends, family, and work colleagues.
-But given that countless people communicate using multiple devices — from PCs to phones, watches, and tablets — WhatsApp would be infinitely better if it could find a way to support our changing needs.
+WhatsApp has come a long way over the past 10 years, and for billions of people it is the default way to communicate with friends, family, and work colleagues.
+But given that many of us communicate using multiple devices — from PCs to phones, watches, and tablets — WhatsApp would be infinitely better if it could find a way to support our multi-device world.